 If you have multiple files choose one that starts the program.

 Pretty simple.
 When choosing "One Directory" option "Auto PY to EXE" will put all dependencies in one folder.
 You can choose Output directory in "Advanced" menu.
-If you have media files like icons and backgrounds you should't have any problems using them inside your .exe if you place media files/folders in Output directory.
+If you have media files like icons and backgrounds you shouldn't have any problems using them inside your .exe if you place media files/folders in the Output directory.

 Something like this:

 When choosing "One File" option "Auto PY to EXE" will create one .exe file containing all dependencies but NOT MEDIA FILES.
-If your program has only default Windows gui with no icons, backgrounds, media files or you are OK with placing media folder with .exe file feel free to skip the following explanation.
+If your program has only default Windows gui with no icons, backgrounds, media files or you are OK with placing media folder near .exe file feel free to skip the following explanation.
 For those who want to pack media files into .exe file itself read paragraph 3.

 There is a menu in "Auto PY to EXE" called "Additional Files" that lets you add files of your choice.
 There is a catch though.
-"Auto PY to EXE" uses pyinstaller which unpacks the data into a temporary folder, and stores this directory path in the _MEIPASS environment variable.
-Your project won't find necessary files because the path changed and it won't see the new path eather.
-In other words, if option "One File" is choosen picked files in the "Additional Files" menu will not be added to .exe file.
+"Auto PY to EXE" uses pyinstaller which unpacks the data into a temporary folder and stores this directory path in the _MEIPASS environment variable.
+Your project won't find necessary files because the path changed and it won't see the new path either.
+In other words, if option "One File" is chosen picked files in the "Additional Files" menu will not be added to .exe file.
 To work around this you should use this code provided by developer of Auto PY to EXE here

 def resource_path(relative_path): """ Get absolute path to resource, works for dev and for PyInstaller """ try: # PyInstaller creates a temp folder and stores path in _MEIPASS base_path = sys._MEIPASS except Exception: base_path = os.path.abspath(".") return os.path.join(base_path, relative_path)